 A selector describes any dashboard element that supports a selection change event.
 Since they support events, selectors can trigger actions.
-The list element as well as operational layers on a map can be thought of as selectors because you can select rows on a list, and you can select features from the operational layers shown on a map.
+The list element and operational layers on a map can be considered selectors because you can select rows on a list, and you can select features from the operational layers shown on a map.
 However, this topic focuses on the category, number, and date selectors.

 These selectors can only be added to the header and left panel.
-A selector is added to one of these panels by hovering over it and clicking Add Category Selector , Add Number Selector , or Add Date Selector .
+You add a selector to one of these panels by hovering over it and clicking Add Category Selector , Add Number Selector , or Add Date Selector .

 You can configure selectors in various ways.
-In the Selector tab you can specify properties specific to the element, such as the selector's title and how it's displayed, as well as the data or values it's based on.
-The Actions tab is where you specify the actions that should be triggered by the selector.
+On the Selector tab, you can specify properties specific to the element, such as the selector's title and how it's displayed, as well as the data or values on which it's based.
+The Actions tab is where you specify the actions you want triggered by the selector.

-After a selector has been added to a panel, you can edit its settings by hovering over it and clicking Configure .
-You can also change the order in which selectors appear in the panel by clicking Move Down or Move Up .
+After a selector has been added to a panel, you can change its settings by hovering over it and clicking Configure element .
+You can also change the order in which selectors appear in the panel by clicking Move down or Move up .

-A category selector can base its categories on a list of static values, features, or summary statistics that get calculated at runtime.
+A category selector's categories can be based on a list of static values, features, or summary statistics that are calculated at run time.
 When a category selector gets its categories from features, it can be used to apply a spatial filter.

-The available preferred display types for this selector are dropdown, button bar, a list of radio buttons, and checkboxes.
-If the number of values included in the selector exceeds the value for the Display Type Threshold setting, then the display type will be dropdown, to save space in the panel.
+The available preferred display types for this selector are dropdown, button bar, radio buttons, and checkboxes.
+If the number of values included in the selector exceeds the value for the Display Type Threshold setting, the display type will be dropdown to save space in the panel.

-A date selector can be configured to show pre-defined date and time options, a date and time picker, or both.
-When the selector shows predefined dates and times, it can be displayed as a dropdown, button bar, or list of radio buttons, like the category selector.
-Also like the category selector, when the None Option setting is enabled, "None" shows as a category in the selector, enabling you to have nothing selected.
+A date selector can be configured to show predefined date and time options, a date and time picker, or both.
+When the selector shows predefined dates and times, it can be displayed as a dropdown, button bar, or radio buttons, the same options as the category selector.
+Also like the category selector, when the None Option setting is enabled, None appears as a category in the selector, enabling you to have nothing selected.
 You can also specify whether the first or last option is selected by default when you predefine the options.

-When the date selector shows both predefined options and a date picker, the same settings are available for each type as when the selector only contains this type.
-The only additional setting is Label for Manual, which controls how the date picker is referred to in the display of the defined options.
+When the date selector displays both predefined options and a date picker, the same settings are available for each type as they are when the selector only contains one type.
+The only additional setting is Label for Manual, which controls how the date picker is referenced in the display of the defined options.